UniMath/agda-unimath/src/foundation/operations-spans.lagda.md

   A <----- S -----> B
 ```

-and a [morphism of arrows](foundation.morphisms-arrows.md) `h : hom-arrow g' g`
-as indicated in the diagram
+and a equivalence of arrows `h : equiv-arrow g' g` as indicated in the diagram

 ```text
                g'